Code-Institute-Submissions/Milestone-project3-4/README.md

 ### Bugs

 I had some trouble with the background image.
 When i added new accordions, there was a zoom effect.
-The best solution i could come up with was setting background-repeat: repeat-y and for bigger screens where  have a max-width on the body adding background-size: *length* and background-position: center.
+The best solution i could come up with was setting background-repeat: repeat-y and for bigger screens where  have a max-width on the body adding background-size: *length* and background-position: center

 ## Credits